VanshdeepSharma2005/Pharmaceutical-Sales-Analysis-Dashboard-/README.md

 ---

-# 📈 Dashboard 2 — Distributor & Customer Analysis
+# 📈 Dashboard 2 — Distributor & Sales Team Analysis

 This dashboard focuses on distributor and customer performance.